arwahyu01/main-master/README.md

 ```

 ## License
-- No License (free to use for personal and commercial use)
+- No License (free to use for personal)
+- Template `Eduadmin` is not free, you can buy it in [here](https://themeforest.net/item/eduadmin-responsive-bootstrap-admin-template-dashboard/29365133)
-- please give me a star if you like this project, and don't remove the credits in any of the files
+- please give me a star if you like this project
+- Don't remove the credits in any of the files
+- Don't forget to follow my github account

 #### i hope this project can help you to make your project faster and easier to develop :)